 - 1 teaspoon salt

 - ½ teaspoon crushed red pepper flakes (more or less to taste - optional)

 - Cut meat into equal cubes approximately 2 inches thick, removing connective tissue as much as possible.
 Put into a gallon size zip to lock bag.

 - Combine all other ingredients in a blender or food processor and puree until smooth.
 Pour marinade into bag with meat.
 Place in refrigerator for at least 1-2 hours before cooking - longer is better.

 - 30 minutes before grilling, remove meat from refrigerator, soak skewers in water (if using bamboo ones, not needed if metal), and preheat grill.

 - Place meat on skewers, trying to keep equal size pieces on each skewer.
-Leave about ¼ inch between pieces.
+Leave at least ¼ inch between pieces.

 - Grill 3-4 minutes a side until cooked.
 Remove them when a test piece is still slightly pink in the middle, over cooking will make them tough.
-Place on a plate and make a tent with foil to cover them for 5 minutes.
+Place on a plate and make a tent with foil to cover them for 5-10 minutes before serving.